pickjohn9/MediaValet-Floating-Buttons-Plugin/README.md

 ## Changelog

+### 1.2.0
+* Integrated plugin options to the WordPress admin panel labeled  "Floating Button Options".
+Allows the ability to change the label, color, icon image, and link for the first TWO icons without modifying the plugin PHP files.

 ### 1.1.0
 * Integrated JQuery click events for toggling the on screen icons
 * Corrected Mobile issues - Icons now hide on devices that 600px or smaller